MauricioB0279/frontendMentor-QRCode/README.md

 # frontendMentor-QRCode <br>
-Created this for a challenge in front-end mnentor
+Created this for a challenge in front-end mentor